zolotvok/zolotvok/README.md

 - 👋 Hi, I’m @zolotvok
 - 👀 I’m interested in hatalmas anime kannák
 - 🌱 I’m currently learning irodai szopás and C# python suicide
-- 💞️ I’m looking to collaborate on anyád
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me sehogy
+- 📫 How to reach me I'd rather die than talk to you

 <!---
 zolotvok/zolotvok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.